healyshane/Python-Scripts/README.md

 3. *euler5.py* file inserted.
 This contains topic 4 excercise of a script to calculate the smallest positive number that is evenly divisible by all of the numbers from 1 to 20.

 4. *irisprint.py* file uploaded.
 This contains topic 5 exercise of a script that reads the Iris data set in and prints the four numerical values on each row in a nice format.

+5. *factorial.py* file uploaded.
+This contains exercise 6 of a script that takes a single input/argument which is a positive integer and returns its factorial.